LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 <br>

-where TP and FP stand respectively for _true positive_ and _false negative_, which are respectively, spam and spam classified as ham.
-Ideally we want to tune our filter to have the maximum possible precision, i.e. 1, and the highest recall.
+where TP and FP stand for _true positive_ and _false negative_ (respectively, spam and spam classified as ham).
+Ideally we want to tune our filter to have the maximum possible precision - 1.0 - while keeping recall the highest possible.
-The _harmonic mean_ of precision and recall is called __F1 score__ and works better than accuracy.
-This is the score we are going to maximize in training the spam filter.
+Therefore, we decide to maximise the __F1 score__, that is the _harmonic mean_ of precision and recall.

-We chose the score, let's train the classifier!
-But..<br>
+We chose the score, what about the classifier?<br>
-What model shall we use?
-Linear model?
+Shall we train Linear model?
 Support Vector Machine?
 Random Forest?
 Well let's train them all and __make a voting classifier__, most probably it'll perform better than any individual classifier.
-Personally, I've trained the following algorithms:
+Let's train the following algorithms:

 - a __Logistic regressor__, - a Stochastic Gradient Descent or __SGD classifier__,